eduardomk9/Library/README.md

 TODO, Unit Test Layer with NUnit

 The application is ready to be deployed on Kubernetes.
-Follow these simple steps:
+Follow these steps:

 Dockerize the application using a Dockerfile.
 Publish the Docker image on Kubernetes.